 2025 may seem like a long way off, but for homes and businesses that rely on landlines, it's important to start planning for the switch to digital phones now.
-In just a few years, the traditional landline will cease to exist, and VoIP will become the new standard.
+In just a couple of years, traditional landlines will cease to exist, and VoIP will become the new standard.
 While the switch is unavoidable, there are a few key milestones that everyone should keep track of in order to make the transition as smooth as possible.

 First, it's important to understand what VoIP is and how it works.
 Second, homes and businesses will need to choose a VoIP provider and plan for any associated costs.
 Finally, companies will need to train their employees on how to use the new system.
 By following these steps, everyone can ensure that they are prepared for the switch to digital landlines by 2025.